-While African Americans have excelled in almost every professional sport, their success in golf has not been as great.
-Part of that can be attributed to the fact that the PGA did not allow African American golfers to compete on the tour until 1961.
+While African Americans have excelled in almost every professional sport, their success in golf has been slower.
+One factor is because the PGA did not allow African American golfers to compete on the tour until 1961.
 Economics and social barriers also contributed because for many years the sport was played mainly at country clubs with whites-only membership.
 Over the years, one of the game's most positive advancements has been the elimination of such barriers.